 (Go here to see how many casinos are on the Las Vegas Strip.)

-Between the newer SLS Hotel and Casino (a remodel of the old Sahara), unfinished resorts like the Fontainebleau, and soon-to-be built casino/hotels like Resorts World and the Alon, Circus Circus has the potential to be a convenient, affordable options right in the center of the action, similar to what Harrah’s is now for the center-Strip.
+Between the Sahara Las Vegas Hotel and Casino, the new Fountainebleau across the street, and the newer Resorts World, Circus Circus has the potential to be a convenient, affordable options right in the center of the action, similar to what Harrah’s is now for the center-Strip.

 I say “potential” because the reviews of Circus Circus on places like “Yelp” are nothing short of brutal.
 Most of the complaints center on outdated rooms, the smell of weed everywhere, and a low rent clientele and a general overall dirty, run-down feel.